Paul92/ADA_Project/index.md

 Another relevant feature for the trustworthiness of an individual might be their profession.
-In the Liar dataset, 803 professions are represented, with 18 of them with over 50 samples.
+In the Liar dataset, 803 professions are represented, with 18 of them having over 50 samples.

 ![jobs](assets/jobs.png){: .center-image }